Chillisauce8/DIRECTORY/docs/STYLE_GUIDE.md

 # AI Style Guide for Nuxt 3 / Vue 3 Application

+This document establishes the coding standards, naming conventions, and best practices for development across the application, ensuring consistency and maintainability throughout the codebase.

 ## Project Overview

 -   **Framework:** Nuxt 3 with Vue 3